kanzitelli/rnn-starter/README.md

 )
 ```

+#### As much theme modes as you want

+You can define theme modes in `utils/designSystem.tsx` and toggle them from any part of the app.

 #### Samples for new screens, services, stores and components.

 So you have one structure within the project.
 You can find them in corresponding folders.
 Just copy&paste it and make the necessary changes.